nervosys/AutonomySim/docs/pages/autonomysim/lidar.md

 ## Coming soon

-* Visualization of lidar data on client side.
+* Visualization of LiDAR data on client side.